MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 1. Select **Add to email** to paste the content in the email body or **Copy content** when you are reading an email.

-   > [!NOTE]
-   > Existing content in the email body is not replaced.
+    Existing content in the email body is not replaced.
 The suggested content is prepended to any existing content in the email body.

 1. Edit the email content as required, and then send it.